Nato and US urge Russia to back off on Ukraine

 Already a member?

-Earlier the same day, his secretary of state, Antony Blinken, and his secretary of defence, Lloyd Austin, also came to Brussels to speak with Ukraine's foreign minister Dmytro Kuleba and Nato allies' ambassadors.
+Earlier the same day, his secretary of state, Antony Blinken also came to Brussels to speak with Ukraine's foreign minister Dmytro Kuleba and Nato allies' ambassadors.

 Blinken voiced "unwavering support for Ukraine's sovereignty and territorial integrity".

-Austin said the US was posting an extra 500 soldiers to Germany, in a broader show of solidarity with Europe.
+US defence secretary Lloyd Austin, who visited Berlin on Tuesday, said the US was posting an extra 500 soldiers to Germany, in a broader show of solidarity with Europe.

 And America sent two destroyers to the Black Sea.